texfaq/texfaq.github.io/FAQ-psfchoice.md

   adoption is so limited and what might be done about the problem, is to be found at <http://truetex.com/belleek.pdf>

-- MTPro2 Lite Pubish or Perish (Michael Spivak)
+- MTPro2 Lite Publish or Perish (Michael Spivak)

   A (functional) subset of the MathTime Pro 2 font set, that is made available, free, for general use.
 While it does not offer the full